SHARATHKM2004/new--repo/MENTOR_HANDOFF.md

 4. Complete a final end-to-end preview test using unpublished authored changes.
 5. Optionally refine design polish for a more production-like visual finish.

-## 20. What someone else would need to rebuild the same solution

-If another engineer or mentor wanted to rebuild the same implementation, they would need:

-1. A Next.js App Router project
-2. A typed CMS abstraction layer
-3. Normalized page and block models
-4. A mock fallback provider for safe local development
-5. Optimizely Graph integration for published content
-6. Admin Graph auth for draft preview
-7. Route-level draft mode handling
-8. Revalidation and webhook endpoints
-9. A production deployment target with matching CMS environment variables

-That is exactly what this repository now contains.

 ## 21. Final summary